mattpascoe/dotfiles/README.md

 * Go to appstore and download already purchased apps (click on user account to see what you have).. mostly just get browser plugins and office apps)

--- Also had to rsync safari as it is a pain to keep the bookmarks and history stuff
+-- Also had to rsync safari as it is a pain to keep the bookmarks and history stuff -- copy Library/Fonts/ this is where all the extra fonts live.